Eli the Eliminator

 With only energy and the desire to do good, Eli’s Block Party Childhood Cancer Foundation formed with the mission of supporting innovative research.
 Family and friends in the community responded generously to the Foundation and joined in.
 The organization intends to raise funds for childhood cancer, mostly seeking out doctors and labs that research innovative treatments for pediatric brain cancer.

-Additionally, we support and encourage cancer families by inviting their participation in events.
 The organization engages the charitable hearts of community clubs, schools, church groups, and individuals by offering various levels of opportunities to participate and be a part of our mission.

 About the Money

 Dr. Greg Friedman at Children's of Alabama